datacamp/courses-introduction-to-version-control-with-git/chapter1.md

 *** =instructions1

-You are in the `dental` repository.
+You have been put in the `dental` repository.
 Use `git diff` to see what changes have been made to the files.

 *** =hint1